kognise/obsidian-aviation/FAR/Volume 2/D Airmen/0063 Certification  flight crewmembers other than pilots.md

 ### §63.15   Duration of certificates.

-\(a\) Except as provided in §63.23 and paragraph (b) of this section, a certificate or rating issued under this part is effective until it is surrendered, suspended, or revoked.
+\(a\) Except as provided in [[Volume 2/D Airmen/0063 Certification  flight crewmembers other than pilots.md#§63.23   Special purpose flight engineer and flight navigator certificates: Operation of U.S.-registered civil airplanes leased by a person not a U.S. citizen.|§63.23]] and paragraph (b) of this section, a certificate or rating issued under this part is effective until it is surrendered, suspended, or revoked.

-\(b\) A flight engineer certificate (with any amendment thereto) issued under §63.42 expires at the end of the 24th month after the month in which the certificate was issued or renewed.
+\(b\) A flight engineer certificate (with any amendment thereto) issued under [[Volume 2/D Airmen/0063 Certification  flight crewmembers other than pilots.md#§63.42   Flight engineer certificate issued on basis of a foreign flight engineer license.|§63.42]] expires at the end of the 24th month after the month in which the certificate was issued or renewed.
 However, the holder may exercise the privileges of that certificate only while the foreign flight engineer license on which that certificate is based is effective.

 \(c\) Any certificate issued under this part ceases to be effective if it is surrendered, suspended, or revoked.
 The holder of any certificate issued under this part that is suspended or revoked shall, upon the Administrator's request, return it to the Administrator.

-\(d\) Except for temporary certificate issued under §63.13, the holder of a paper certificate issued under this part may not exercise the privileges of that certificate after March 31, 2013.
+\(d\) Except for temporary certificate issued under [[Volume 2/D Airmen/0063 Certification  flight crewmembers other than pilots.md#§63.13   Temporary certificate.|§63.13]], the holder of a paper certificate issued under this part may not exercise the privileges of that certificate after March 31, 2013.

 (Sec.
 6, 80 Stat.
 937, 49 U.S.C.
 1655; secs.
 313, 601, 602, Federal Aviation Act of 1958, as amended (49 U.S.C.
 1354, 1421, and 1422); sec.
 6(c), Department of Transportation Act (49 U.S.C.
 1655(c)); Title V, Independent Offices Appropriations Act of 1952 (31 U.S.C.
 483(a)); sec.
 28, International Air Transportation Competition Act of 1979 (49 U.S.C.
 1159(b)))